Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies: Discussion

-Lastly, we calculate the far-IR-derived SFR density (SFRD) as a function of redshift coming from the \Euclid catalogue.
-We multiply the number of SPIRE stacking galaxies by the mean SFR, then sum the contributions from each stellar mass bin at a given redshift and divide by the volume of the redshift slice in the maps.
-Lastly, we average over every second redshift bin.
+Lastly, we calculated the far-IR-derived SFR density (SFRD) as a function of redshift coming from the \Euclid catalogue.
+We multiplied the number of SPIRE stacking galaxies by the mean SFR, then summed the contributions from each stellar mass bin at a given redshift, and divided them by the volume of the redshift slice in the maps.
+Lastly, we averaged over every second redshift bin.
 In \cref{fig:sfr_density} we show the results for star-forming galaxies in purple, compared to several published estimates \citep{Behroozi2013,Madau2014,koprowski2017}.
-Since these literature curves include all galaxies (not just star-forming ones), we re-ran our stacking pipeline on the full \Euclid catalogue using the same stellar mass and redshift bins, then re-fit the same SEDs to derive the mean SFRs of all galaxies in each bin.
+Since these literature curves include all galaxies (not just star-forming ones), we re-ran our stacking pipeline on the full \Euclid catalogue using the same stellar mass and redshift bins, then re-fitted the same SEDs to derive the mean SFRs of all galaxies in each bin.
 We show the resulting SFRD for all \Euclid galaxies as the green points.

-What find that at $z<1.5$ our total SFRD agrees well with the literature, but past this redshift our results are incomplete.
+We find that at $z<1.5$ our total SFRD agrees well with the literature, but past this redshift our results are incomplete.
 This makes sense looking at \cref{fig:stack_sed_fits}, which shows that we are not able to recover enough far-IR photometry for high-stellar-mass galaxies at high redshifts to fit SEDs and derive SFRs.
 Future \Euclid data releases will include more of these galaxies overlapping with more SPIRE data, allowing us to measure the complete SFRD past $z\,{=}\,1.5$.
 These SFRD values should be regarded as lower bounds, since stacking only recovers the mean flux of cataloged galaxies and can miss contributions from galaxies that were not detected or heavily obscured galaxies.